gamazonlab/Polygenic_Background_Rare_Variant_Axis/README.md

 --OR_LEV odds ratio of Large-Effect Variant(s).
 Please only provide the estimated heritability (h2_LEV) or the odds ratio (OR_LEV).
 If both of them are provided, OR_LEV will be ignored. [optional, no default value]

---prevalence the estimated prevalence of disease/traits among general population [default = 0.01]
+--prevalence the estimated prevalence of disease/traits in the general population [default = 0.01]

 --pi0 the proportion of non-causal variants [default = 0]